When did you first start writing?

 I started writing novel length work at age 12, but wrote my first publishable novel at 19.
 THE WICKER KING, I wrote in college when I was 21.

 What kind of books do you like reading?

 I read predominantly MG fiction.
 I prefer fantasy, but I’m partial to adventurous contemporary like Louis Sachar’s HOLES.
 As for my own work, I’m mostly inspired by films.

 Garth Nix.
 I die for the Keys to the Kingdom series and once, when I was in high school, I messaged Garth on facebook and he actually messaged me back.

 Are you a full time author or do you have another job?

 I have another job!
-I work for a law firm right now, but I’ve worked a few other jobs while writing.
+I work doing Client Service Management because I really like working with people.
 My ADHD demands the routine and discipline of a full time job.
 I really enjoy my current job, and have no real interest in becoming a full time author right now.

 How did you get an agent?

 My first agent, Amy Tipton, retired and now I’m with the lovely Eric Smith.
 Its a bit easier to get a second agent if you already had a first, so for Eric, we met in person at an event and he heard about my agent retiring and reached out.
 With Amy, I queried her twice.
 Once with a work that didn’t sell and 3 months later with THE WICKER KING.
 I used https://querytracker.net/ to find agents who might be interested in my work.
 I queried 63 agents before Amy.
 Querying is hard work!

 Are you a pantser or a plotter?
 A gardener or an architect?